donovan-jasper/cs244-cs244b/cs244-clerical/assign1/assign1.md

 ### What are the skills of the team members?
 What special skill does everyone bring to the team?

-Yasmine: Boba expertise, distributed system expertise
+Yasmine: Boba expertise, experience implementing distributed systems

-Donovan: Boba consumption, willpower, pizzazz
+Donovan: Boba consumption, willpower, pizzazz, network security

-Kelechi: Boba willigness, active listening
+Kelechi: Boba willingness, active listening, networking middleware

 ### When will the team meet as a group each week?
 Please be precise.